 How is Cognitive Computing Different from Big Data and NLP

-Still, natural language is only one application for cognitive computing.
-Advanced cognitive systems are already being developed that relate with vision, speech, etc. Cognitive computing could also be a great tool to solve the traditional big data problems, esp. where data size results in prohibitive compute cost or latency; or where underlying data is too dynamic; or when structured data is only one piece of a larger puzzle.
+Natural language is just one application of cognitive computing.
+Advanced cognitive systems are already being developed that relate with vision, speech, etc. With the ability to comprehend and actually take action based non-text-based, unstructured information, cognitive computing seems to be the natural choice in solving traditional big data problems, especially where data size results in prohibitively high cost or latency; or where underlying data is too dynamic; or when structured data is only one piece of a larger puzzle.

 Here are the advantages of cognitive computing vs. traditional big data technologies for these problems:

 - Scalability: Cognitive computing is all about forming hypotheses, proving or disproving them, and learning from them to form new hypotheses – essentially how humans think.
 Congnitive systems have memory, they have the ability to second guess themselves, and they are designed to go back and forth for finding the right answers.
 It means they can come up with equally rigorous insights without having to brute force their way through entire databases.
 They make fewer redundant calculations, a hallmark of scalability.